16 Fun Things to Do With NYC Tweens (With No Adolescent Eye-Rolling)

 There are lots of family-friendly rock climbing spots in NYC where you can scale the heights with your child.
 While most are indoors, DUMBO Boulders in Brooklyn Bridge Park, which debuted in 2016 and is only open seasonally, is outdoors and boasts amazing views.
 But if you really want a heart-pumping alfresco challenge, consider the Alley Pond Park Adventure Course in Queens.
 A trained professional leads athletes ages 8 and up through a series of team-building challenges, including a low- and high-ropes course, a zip-line, a climbing wall, a trust-fall station, swings, nets and balance platforms.
 The course is FREE and open to the public on a first-come, first-served basis on Sundays, May through November.
 During July and August, families must register in advance the Monday before the Sunday they want to go.
 Another option: The Bronx Zoo Treetop Adventure, which takes you on a zip line and ropes course soaring high above the Bronx River but also comes with a hefty price tag.

 Try a Board Game Cafe

 For less physically demanding play, hit a board game haven.
 The Brooklyn Strategist hosts workshops in everything from chess to Dungeons & Dragons, as well as drop-in open play sessions for an hourly fee.
 Good Games NYC in Astoria boasts a full calendar of collaborative games, too.
 The Uncommons cafe in Greenwich Village lets you rent games from a huge onsite collection.
 There's also Brooklyn Game Lab with locations in Park Slope and Tribeca and Hex & Company caters to Upper West Side families.
-Strangely, tweens are less likely to complain that they're bored with board games when they play them competitively outside your living room.
+Strangely, tweens are less likely to complain they're bored with board games when they play them competitively outside your living room.